Crab Stuffed Salmon

 • Spice It Up: This recipe can easily be turned into Cajun stuffed salmon by adding Cajun seasoning to the stuffing, instead of Old Bay.
 Or, for a fun twist, take some inspiration from my air fryer salmon bites for even more seasoning goodness!

 This is the kind of recipe I like to cook for a special occasion, maybe Valentine’s Day or a birthday.
-To complement the stuffed salmon, I usually whip up a special but easy side dish with colorful, tender vegetables gently roasted in olive oil and spices.
-Roasted green beans with squash and tomatoes are always a winning combination!
+To complement the crab stuffed salmon, I usually whip up these roasted green beans with squash and tomatoes – they are always a winning combination!

-This ultra-creamy, homemade lemon parmesan risotto is the perfect match for stuffed salmon.
+This creamy, homemade lemon parmesan risotto is the perfect match for stuffed salmon.
 And, since it’s studded with asparagus, it’s a rice and veggie side in one!
-If you love mushrooms, grab this recipe for mushroom rice.
+If you love mushrooms, grab this recipe for crab stuffed mushrooms or mushroom rice.

 Crab stuffed salmon fillet served on a white plate with greens and lemon slices arranged around it.